 Oyster sauce is an ingredient found in a number of traditional Chinese, Thai, Malay, Vietnamese, and Khmer cuisine.
-It has become one of the most popular condiments used by restaurants and can be found at many grocery stores as well.
+It is one of the most popular condiments used by restaurants and you can find it in many grocery stores as well.
 But what if you are vegan, sensitive to gluten, or allergic to seafood?
 Fear not!
-There are plenty of substitutions for oyster sauce out there that will make your mouth water in the same way.
+There are plenty of substitutes for oyster sauce out there that will make your mouth water in the same way.
 Whether store-bought or homemade, let’s check out what can you substitute for oyster sauce in your next delicious Asian-inspired dish.

 Oyster sauce is a thick, brown sauce used in Asian cooking.
 It’s made from oysters and brine or water thickened with cornstarch that has been reduced to a syrupy consistency, with sugar as the sweetener.
 The saltiness of this ingredient balances well with soy sauces that are also often used for seasoning Asian dishes.